enrike/txalaparta/README.md

 note that this is a ongoing research project suffering constant changes atm!

 there are two main directions atm :

-	- txalaparta_auto.scd : an auto txalaparta that generates both players' output
+- auto txalaparta : a program that generates txalaparta-like rhtythms that can  be controlled from a GUI

-	- txalaparta_interactive.scd : an interactive txalaparta that listens to sound input and responds. the response has three different modes
+- interactive txalaparta : an interactive txalaparta that listens to a txalaparta plaey input (via mic) and responds. the response has two different modes
-		- imitation
-		- 1st order markov chain with predefined fixed values
-		- 2nd order markov chain that dinamically learns from the input. it takes into considerarion both the last system's answer and the human response to that
+		- imitation: tries to play exactly what listens
+		- learning: using markov chains it tries to learn from the input and responds according to the learnt patterns and style